-- 15. The dialect known as standard English has special status. - a.
-It is the dialect of institutions such as government and the law: - b.
-It is the dialect of literacy and education. - c.
-It is the dialect taught as 'English' to foreign learners. - d.
-All of the above mentioned. - 16. multiple negation: e.g I didn't know nothing the use of 'ain't: e.g as in I ain't got none,

-This type expression often occurs in...
+- 13. is a process in which speakers may choose not to converge, but instead to maintain their own variety.

 - a.
-Standard English dialect
+Linguistic maintenance

 - b.
-Non-standard English dialect
+Audience design

 - c.
-Both
+Linguistic divergence

 - d.
-Neither

-- 17. The grammar of standard......does not allow a sentence like I didn't know nothing because it contains multiple negation.
+Linguistic convergence

+- 14.is a process in which speakers choose to move away from the Linguistic norms of their hearer in order to emphasise the difference between themselves and the person or people they are talking to.

 - a.
-American English
+Linguistic maintenance

 - b.
-British English
+Audience design

 - c.
-Both
+Linguistic divergence

 - d.
-Neither

-- 18. Characteristics of Standard English are.....
+Linguistic convergence

+- 15. The dialect known as standard English has special status.

 - a.
-Standard English is related to dialects, not accents.
+It is the dialect of institutions such as government and the law;

 - b.
-Standard English is difficult to isolate and put linguistic boundaries around.
+It is the dialect of literacy and education.

 - c.
-Standard English is the dialect of the middle and upper classes.
+It is the dialect taught as 'English' to foreign learners.

 - d.
 All of the above mentioned.

-- 19. Codification of Standard English is a process where scholars...... the vocabulary and grammatical patterns of a language.
+- 16. multiple negation: e.g I didn't know nothing the use of 'ain't: e.g as in I ain't got none,

+This type expression often occurs in...

 - a.
-Analyze
+Standard English dialect

 - b.
-Record
+Non-standard English dialect

 - c.
-Familiarize
+Both

 - d.
+Neither

+17. The grammar of standarddoes not

+allov w a sentence like I didn't know nothing because it

+conf tains multiple negation .

+а .
+American English

+b .
+British English

+C. Both Both

+d .
+Neither

+18. Characteristics of Standard English are

+а Standard English is related to dialects, not accents.

+b .
+Standard English is difficult to isolate and put linguistic

+boundaries around.

+C. Standard English is the dialect of the middle and upper

+Codification of Standard English is a process where

+For English, much of this codification took place in

+the vocabulary and grammatical

+classes.

+scholars.....

+a.
+Analyzeb.
+Record

+d.
 A and B

-- 20. For English, much of this codification took place in thecentury.
+c.
+Familiarize

+thecentury.

-- a.
+a.
 17th

-- b.
+b.
 18th

-- c.
+c.
 19th

-- d.
+d.
 20th

+patterns of a language.

+d.
+All of the above mentioned.

 - 21. The vocabulary and grammatical patterns that were written down in dictionaries and grammar books then became.....

 - a.
 Unnecessary

 - b.
 Logical

 - c.
 Rules

 - d.
 All possible

-- e.